dsalamat/songReviewSite/README.md

 1. **Clone** the repository
 2. Run **npm install** in the directory to download all necessary dependencies
-3. Run *node app.js portNumber* to run the app on your desired port number
+3. Run *node app.js* to run the app
-4. Access the site at localhost:portNumber
+4. Access the site at localhost:4000

 To stop the app, type stop in the command line terminal or use *CTRL+C*